bevywise-networks/mqttroute-mongodb-connector/README.md

 # configure and setup mqttroute-mongodb-connector
 	1. Open plugin.conf and configure the
 		1. update hostname and port no of the MongoDB Server in MONGO section.
-		2. set AUTHENTICATION_ENABLED = TRUE and update the Mongodb credentials otherwise set AUTHENTICATION_ENABLED = FALSE
+		2. If AUTHENTICATION is enabled in MQTTRoute, then update the Mongodb credentials otherwise set AUTHENTICATION_ENABLED = FALSE
-		3. update log file path in log section. [default = Bevywise/MQTTRoute/log]
+		3. update log file path in log section. [default = Bevywise/MQTTRoute/extension]
-	2. Copy and paste the mongo folder and pugin.conf in to Bevywise/MQTTRoute/lib.
+	2. Copy and paste the mongo folder and pugin.conf in to Bevywise/MQTTRoute/extension.
-	3. Replace custom_store.py with Bevywise/MQTTRoute/lib/custom_store.py.
+	3. Replace custom_store.py with Bevywise/MQTTRoute/extension/custom_store.py.
 	4. Open Bevywise/MQTTRoute/conf/data_store.conf
 		1. Update CUSTOMSTORAGE = ENABLED
 		2. Update DATASTORE = CUSTOM